 Master of Science in Engineering

-Students who follow the thirty-semester-hour plan with thesis must complete a major in civil engineering consisting of eighteen to twenty-four semester hours, including the thesis course, and a minor of six to twelve semester hours outside the area of concentration.
-Included in the major and minor must be at least eighteen semester hours in engineering.
+Students who follow the 30-semester-hour plan with thesis must complete a major in civil engineering consisting of 18 to 24 semester hours, including the thesis course, and a minor of six to 12 semester hours outside the area of concentration.
+Included in the major and minor must be at least 18 semester hours in engineering.
 The courses must be logically related and the individual program must be approved by the graduate adviser.

 Majors for the master’s degree may be chosen in any area or combination of areas listed under Areas of Study.

 Doctor of Philosophy

 To be admitted to candidacy for the doctoral degree, the student must pass a preliminary (qualifying) examination administered by a committee, appointed by the graduate adviser, of at least three members of the civil engineering faculty, two of whom may be in the major area.
 This examination must be taken before the student registers for the second semester beyond the Master of Science in Engineering degree.
 The student must also submit a Program of Work that is approved by the chair of the civil engineering Graduate Studies Committee and the graduate dean.
 All students must demonstrate proficiency in English.